47degrees/fp-with-arrow-videos/Functor.md

 Using Typeclasses you can define __completely polymorphic programs__ that can work over any data types providing an instance of `Functor`.

-This is actually the biggest power Typeclasses have.
+This is actually the greatest power Typeclasses have.

 ```kotlin
 // Abstract program, we just know we need a Functor